 When’s it gonna be released?

-Speaking to Resurrection Fest TV, frontman Corey Taylor laid out the band’s plans for 2019 in detail.
+Speaking to Resurrection Fest TV in October 2018, frontman Corey Taylor laid out the band’s plans for 2019 in detail.
 “Right now, the plan is for us to be in the studio early next year — like, first couple of months next year,” he said.
 “So, a couple of months to get that going, a couple of months to get production, new masks, new outfits, new everything.
 And hopefully be able to come and start touring in the summer when the album comes out.”

 Taylor said that the band currently have demoed 20 songs that are “really, really good” and are currently working on which tracks will appear on the album.